This article, The Double Induction Cooktop: We Review the Best of 2017, was last updated January 2018.

 A max of 600W on one of the burners may be a drawback for some people.
 We like it, however, because you can run both burners at max power simultaneously.

-We love the Waring Pro ICT400 double induction cooktop for its ease of use and straightforward controls.
-With its big burner and small burner, the Waring Pro is more of a single burner with a little something extra than it is a stove replacement.
+We love the Cuisinart ICT60 double induction cooktop for its ease of use and straightforward controls.
+With its big burner and small burner, the ICT60 is more of a single burner with a little something extra than it is a stove replacement.
 Even so, the 600W burner is capable of most cooking tasks a more powerful burner can do, including boiling water.
 It will just do it a little more slowly.
 We like the different burner sizes, as fitting two full-sized pans on any double induction burner can be a challenge.
-We also like that Waring is an American company with decades of excellent product support backing them up.
+We also like that Cuisinart is an American company with decades of excellent product support backing them up.

-Buy the Waring Pro Double Induction Cooktop at Amazon's best price:
+Buy the Cuisinart ICT60 Double Induction Cooktop at Amazon's best price: